 Fertilize Your African Violet

 A hungry African Violet needs fertilizer to bloom.
 Other signs of low nutrient levels include the older leaves at the base of the crown turning light green or yellow.
 Water the plants with the fertilizer solution in place of plain water.
-Manufacturer's instructions may vary, so follow the instructions on the label.
+The manufacturer's instructions may vary, so follow the instructions on the label.
 Over-fertilization is also a problem in African Violets.
 Over-fertilized plants develop rusty-colored leaves and tight centers.

 - Back to genus Saintpaulia